 10. Procedure on receipt of the Representation or Objection:

 - Any representation or objection received by the company, and its response thereof, has to be filed with NCLT.
-The company has to complete the process at least 7 days before the 3 months period in the above point are over.
+The company has to complete the process at least 7 days before the 3 months period in the above point is over.

 - The Tribunal may hold an inquiry into the adjudication of the objection or claim or for hearing them.